Financial-Times/origami/MIGRATION.md

 ### Mixins

-- The `oTooltips` mixin now includes all styles required for tooltips.
+- The `oTooltip` mixin now includes all styles required for tooltips.
 See the [Sass documentation](README.md#sass) for information on the new parameters
 - The following mixins have been removed:
   - `oTooltipContent`
   - `oTooltipUpArrow`